X-ray Diffraction

 - Identification of supramolecular interactions

 Together these techniques can provide a comprehensive picture of the solid state properties of any crystalline material.
-If you are interested in working with us, please get in touch to discuss any potential contract work, or for one-off measurements.
+Contact us to discuss any potential contract work, or for one-off measurements.